Varsity Lakes railway station

-Varsity Lakes railway station is located on the Gold Coast line in Queensland, Australia.
+Varsity Lakes railway station is the terminus station of the Gold Coast line in Queensland, Australia.
 It serves the Gold Coast suburb of Varsity Lakes.

 History

 Varsity Lakes station opened on 13 December 2009 as the terminal station of the Gold Coast line when it was extended from Robina.

 Construction work on the four kilometre line extension from Robina commenced in late July 2007.

 Services

-Varsity Lakes is served by Gold Coast line services to Bowen Hills, Doomben and Brisbane Airport Domestic.
+Varsity Lakes is the terminus station for Gold Coast line services to and from Bowen Hills, Doomben and Brisbane Airport Domestic.

 Services by platform

 Transport links

-Surfside Buslines operate five routes via Varsity Lakes station:
+Kinetic Gold Coast operate five bus routes via Varsity Lakes station: